About this website

 Please invest in Oikocredit:

 If you have the luxury of enjoying art, maybe you have some money left to invest in people who are struggling to make a decent living.
 Oikocredit is a worldwide organization who invests in microfinance, faire trade organizations and (agricultural) cooperatives.
 You can invest your money in a relatively safe way, with a small financial profit and a large social impact.
 I’ve done so for years and it gives me great joy.
+Note: investments give some financial risks, please inform yourself well.
 See more.

 Jubilee in the art-market: